Andi144/moodle-gift-format-question-creator/README.md

-Small GUI for creating and editing Moodle (exam) question in the GIFT format.
+Small GUI for creating and editing Moodle (exam) questions in the GIFT format.

 This is a WIP prototype with (currently) very limited support.